mbilokonsky/resonance/README.md

-# The Resonator Architecture
+# The Resonance Transformer
->  What if you gave your LLM ADHD by teaching it to pay attention to things like rhyme, and it suddenly got 60% smarter?
+>  What if you gave your LLM ADHD by teaching it to pay attention to non-semantic resonance, and it suddenly got 60% smarter?

 This repo contains a very simple proof of concept for a novel LLM training architecture we call Resonance Transformers.
 The files here include: